 Anyway, in 1881, a year after the Dutch complaints started piling up, a Canadian gentleman named Michael Cook (and his son) imported some American ‘Holstein’ cattle to his farm in Aultsville, Ontario.

 Then, in 1882, surprising the American breeders, Friesland (which is a province of the Netherlands) exported over a thousand pre-registered black pied cattle to the US.
-Cattle were finally being registered in the Netherlands before export because registration brought the Dutch a higher price.
+Having their cattle registered in the Netherlands before export brought the Dutch a higher price.
 To confuse things further, only the Canadian breeders eventually adopted the name ‘Dutch-Friesian’ for their Dutch imports.

 The rest of this long and twisty tale, in a nutshell, is this:

 • 1925 - Canada established breeding standards which America also decided to adopt.